ArunimaChakraborty2004/Mentor-Mentee-connect/README.md

 🧠 Supabase-powered data storage and authentication

-📌 Future Enhancements
-💬 Add real-time chat using Supabase Realtime

-📅 Integrate calendar scheduling for sessions

-⭐ Add mentor feedback and rating system

-📁 Enable file uploads for mentee portfolios

 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

-📄 License
-This project is licensed under the MIT License.

-🙌 Acknowledgements
-Supabase

-Vercel

-FontAwesome (if used for icons)

-yaml
-Copy code

----

-### ✅ To Use:
-- Replace `your-username` with your actual GitHub username.
-- Add a `LICENSE` file if you plan to include one (MIT is commonly used).
-- Add issue templates/contribution guidelines if open to contributions.

-Let me know if you’d like a dark/light theme toggle, mobile mockups, or sample data for seeding the database.

-Ask ChatGPT